 Woolworths opened in the market town of Newbury on 3rd March 1928, next to the prestigious department store Camp Hopson.
-It started off in small premises – here is a photo I estimate from 1930s:
+It started off in small premises – here is a photo from the 1930s:

 Source: Newbury Community Forum

-In the early 60s, the store was extended to nearly double it’s size, and the front fascia completely remodelled.
+In the early 1960s, the store was extended to nearly double its size, and the front fascia completely remodelled.

 Source: Newbury Community Forum

 After the makeover, the store front didn’t change much in appearance over the years, although it did have a series of extensions at the rear.
 Below is the store around 1965, with Burtons on the other side.
 We can see how traffic is building up here.

 Source: The Changing Face of Newbury – Higgott, T.

 Here is the store in the late 1980s, before the street got pedestrianised in 1998.

 Newbury Woolworths closed on 30th December 2008, after 90 years of trading.
 Here is a photo from when I visited the town in March 2009.
 From these photos you can see the buildings have not changed since the 1960s, and the M&S clock is still standing (needs a new battery though) – Northbrook Street has a lot of listed buildings, making it very picturesque.